 The Association for Fire Ecology celebrated its 20th anniversary in 2017 at the 7th International Fire Ecology and Management Congress.
 More than 350 research presentations highlighted advances in fire ecology and fire management science, policy, and practice.
 A select group of presentations was identified by the Editors of this collection as being especially integral to the advancement of our discipline; presenters were invited to submit manuscripts for the Association’s Frontiers in Fire Ecology collection.

-Edited by: Karin Riley, Leda Kobziar and Andrew Hudak
+Edited by: Karin Riley, Leda Kobziar, Andrew T. Hudak